Backmatter

 Source What It Strengthens Related Chapters

-Official docs for the agent runtime in use Instruction layering, workspace access, session handling CH05, CH06, CH07, CH08
+Official docs for the agent runtime in use Instruction layering, workspace access, and session handling CH05, CH06, CH07, CH08

 Internal repo maps, architecture docs, and coding standards Canonical repo context and clearer ownership CH06